We recommend prioritizing authentic forms of student assessment driven by course learning objectives.

 If you are recommending that students use Respondus Lockdown Browser, please make sure they have the most recent instructions for downloading it, available on our student Guide to Hybrid & Online Learning.

-Respondus LockDown Browser should only be used for Canvas tests.
+Respondus LockDown Browser should only be used for Canvas tests or exams.
 It should not be used in other areas of Canvas.
 To learn more about creating an exam with Respondus LockDown Browser in Canvas follow this Quick Start Guide from Respondus or this set of instructions with screenshots.